Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 1. Read this page carefully
 2. Prepare your application package (you will need it in the next steps)

-   2.1. your CV (including graduate GPA)
+   2.1. your CV (including graduate or undergraduate GPA)

    2.2. a statement of purpose PDF should describe in no more than 2 pages: